 Peggy Still Johnson

 Peggy is a composer and music supervisor for film and digital media and founded Pendulum Music Productions.
-She is also a fundraising and entertainment industry consultant.
+She is also a fundraising, nonprofit and creative consultant.

-Peggy was the Fort Mac Redevelopment Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson working for Macauley with the Fort Mac LRA and The Prince’s Foundation.
-Peggy also served on the Fort Mac Public Arts Advisory Council.
-Peggy was the Chief External Affairs Officer for The Center for Working Families Inc. (TCWFI).
-The Mission of TCWFI is to advance economic success for hard-working families and their children through workforce development, economic support and asset building
+Former Clients: Peggy was the Fort Mac Redevelopment Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson consulting for Macauley and working with the Fort Mac LRA, The Prince’s Foundation and serving on the Fort Mac Public Arts Advisory Council.
+Peggy also worked with Heritage Sandy Springs Museum and Park, The Center for Working Families Inc. (TCWFI) and Mission4Movement (nonprofit foundation for Dance 411) consulting on marketing, messaging, fundraising, community engagement and partnerships.

 Peggy serves on the Advisory Board for Georgia State University School of Music, Georgia Music Partners, Atlanta Film Festival, has served for 5 years on the Board of Governors (Composer Seat) for The Recording Academy (Grammy Organization.)
-She is an alumna of Leadership Atlanta (class of 2013) and Leadership DeKalb (class of 2014) and is in the 2020 Class of Leadership Sandy Springs.
+She is an alumna of Leadership Atlanta (class of 2013), Leadership DeKalb (class of 2014) and is in the 2020 Class of Leadership Sandy Springs.